How much food waste is there in the United States?

 - Land, water, labor, energy and other inputs are used in producing, processing, transporting, preparing, storing, and disposing of discarded food.

-How does USDA contribute to reducing food loss and waste?
+What causes food loss and waste?

 What baseline estimates of food loss and waste will be used to measure progress in reaching the 50 percent reduction goal?

 The United States currently does not have a single baseline estimate of food loss and waste.
 Instead, two very different measures describe the amount of food loss and waste in the United States:

 - EPA estimates: 2010 was selected as a baseline at 218.9 pounds of food waste per person sent for disposal.
 The 2030 FLW reduction goal aims to reduce food waste going to landfills by 50 percent to 109.4 pounds per person.

 - USDA estimates: amount of food loss and waste from the food supply at the retail and consumer levels: in 2010 food loss and waste at the retail and consumer levels was 31 percent of the food supply, equaling 133 billion pounds and almost $162 billion.

 Neither estimate provides a comprehensive evaluation of food loss and waste in the United States.
 However, reductions in both these estimates will provide evidence of progress in reducing food loss and waste and the serious environmental impacts associated with landfilling food.
 A variety of other data collection efforts across the country will help provide information on other segments of the supply chain.